 In 2023, we continued to invest in and firmly uphold the principle of equal opportunity employment, ensuring that every individual, regardless of their gender, race, religion, or any other factor, is given an equal chance to bring their unique experience, professionalism, and capabilities.
-We remain committed to fostering an environment that more emissions were avoided by Enlight than were generated (scopes 1 and 2) by the company's operations of our projects in Israel either have communities as our equity partners or have commercial corporations that are fully owned by the communities as equity partners.
+We remain committed to fostering an environment that more emissions were avoided by Enlight than were generated (scopes 1 and 2) by the company's operations of our projects in Israel either have communities as our equity partners1 or have commercial corporations that are fully owned by the communities as equity partners.2 not only acknowledges but also encourages and values the diversity of our workforce.

-1,410,672 tCO2eq emissions were avoided in 2023 by Enlight
+1,410,672 tco2eq emissions were avoided in 2023 by Enlight